WordPress Manager For WHMCS

 New Installations

 As mentioned above, there are three ways to create a new WordPress Installation.
 The first basic way is to simply install a completely new and clean instance of WordPress.
-Press the button 'New Installation' marked on the screen below and read the instruction to see how to install a pure new instance. |
+Press the button 'New Installation' marked on the screen below and read the instructions to see how to install a pure new instance. |

 A new window with two tabs will open.
 In the first Details tab, fill in the following fields: